Jorge Rondón

-Jorge Leonardo Rondón Hernandez (born February 16, 1988) is a Venezuelan professional baseball pitcher for the Leones de Yucatán of the Mexican League.
+Jorge Leonardo Rondón Hernandez (born February 16, 1988) is a Venezuelan professional baseball pitcher for the Senadores de Caracas of the Venezuelan Major League.
 He has previously played in Major League Baseball (MLB) for the St. Louis Cardinals, Colorado Rockies, Baltimore Orioles, and Pittsburgh Pirates, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 Career

 St. Louis Cardinals

-Jorge Rondón began pitching professionally for the Cardinals when he was 18.
+Rondón began pitching professionally for the Cardinals when he was 18.
 From 2006 to 2011, he played on various rookie league and A-level teams.
-He received his first promotion to the Class AA Springfield Cardinals in 2011.
+He received his first promotion to the Double–A Springfield Cardinals in 2011.
 The promotion coincided with increased strikeouts per 9 innings pitched (K/9) rates.
 With Palm Beach of the Florida State League that year, he posted a then-professional high of 9.1 K/9 in 26 2/3 innings pitched (IP).
 He yielded a 4.05 earned run average (ERA), 29 hits and 13 walks (BB).

 Rondón split the 2012 season between Springfield and the Triple-A affiliate, the Memphis Redbirds, posting a 3.49 ERA in 49 innings with 50 strikeouts.
 On October 30, 2012, the Cardinals added Rondón to the 40-man roster to prevent him from becoming a minor league free agent.

-The club optioned him to AAA-Memphis on March 11, 2013.
+The club optioned him to Triple–A Memphis on March 11, 2013.
 He spent the entire 2013 season at Memphis, appearing in 51 games, pitching 67 innings and allowing a 3.06 ERA.
 He allowed 72 hits, 37 BB and struck out 42 (SO).

 The Cardinals recalled Rondón and Eric Fornataro from Memphis on April 17, 2014, when they moved Joe Kelly to the 15-day disabled list (DL).
-However, he did not appear in a game before being optioned to AAA to clear a roster spot for top prospect Oscar Taveras.
+However, he did not appear in a game before being optioned to Triple–A to clear a roster spot for top prospect Oscar Taveras.

 Colorado Rockies

 Rondón was claimed off waivers by the Colorado Rockies on November 3, 2014.
-He was designated for assignment by the Rockies in May 2015.
+He made 2 appearances for Colorado in 2015, but surrendered 11 runs (10 earned) on 8 hits in one inning pitched.
+On May 2, 2015, Rondón was designated for assignment following the promotion of Ken Roberts.

 Baltimore Orioles

-On May 10 he was claimed off waivers by the Baltimore Orioles.
+On May 10, 2015, Rondón was claimed off waivers by the Baltimore Orioles.
+In 30 appearances for the Triple–A Norfolk Tides, he logged a 2.33 ERA with 46 strikeouts in 54.0 innings.
+However, in 8 contests for Baltimore, Rondón struggled to a 7.43 ERA with 8 strikeouts in 13 1/3 innings of work.